UNIT-Electronics-MX/unit_boost_converter/README.md

 ## Documentation and Setup

 ### Overview
-This repository contains firmware and documentation for integrating the BMM150 magnetometer into your project.
-The examples provided demonstrate sensor configuration, data acquisition, and interfacing via both I²C and SPI.
+This repository contains firmware and documentation for integrating the Boost Converter into your project.

 ### Installation
 1. Clone the repository: